How to fix Pi-hole blocking Azure OpenAI calls

 The long term solution

-You can also just add your specific FQDN of your endpoint, but as I will use different enpoints in the future it felt easier to just add the whole subdomain to the whitelist.
+You can also add your specific FQDN of your endpoint, but as I will use different enpoints in the future it felt easier to just add the whole subdomain to the whitelist.

-I hope this blog post was helpful and informative.
+I hope this post was helpful and informative.
 If you liked it, please share it with your friends and colleagues who might also use Pi-hole and the Azure OpenAI Service.
 If you have any questions or feedback, please leave me a DM or a tweet.
 Thank you for reading!